-  Compared to the propane heaters the shelter was previously using, the electric heaters provide instant heat that is clean and, more importantly, the staff isn’t worried about one of the heaters starting a fire anymore, Gary said.
-The other big advantage is there is never a shortage of electricity in Missouri.
+Compared to the propane heaters the shelter was previously using, the electric heaters provide instant heat that is clean and, more importantly, the staff aren’t worried about one of the heaters starting a fire anymore, Gary said.
+The other big advantage is that there is never a shortage of electricity in Missouri.
 Gary said they would occasionally run into propane shortages in the area.
 If the animals don’t have heat in the winter, they would likely die.

-Propane heaters require ventilation, are usually pretty noisy, run extremely hot and usually sit directly on the floor.
-Our electric heaters don’t require any ventilation, can be mounted up high and out of the way and have a fan to help circulate warm air around the room.
+Propane heaters require ventilation, are usually pretty noisy, run extremely hot, and usually sit directly on the floor.
+Our electric heaters don’t require any ventilation, can be mounted up high and out of the way, and have a fan to help circulate warm air around the room.

 “These heaters are instrumental for keeping the animals warm,” he said.